naderabdalghani/data-link-layer-simulation/README.md

 Noise can be applied in four different forms, it can be a modification to a single bit of the sent frame, a whole frame getting lost, a frame sent twice or a frame getting delayed.
 Each type of noise has a probability of occurring equal to its corresponding probability value in the [`omnetpp.ini`](simulations/omnetpp.ini) file.
 As for the delay amount and the index of the bit to be modified, they are generated using a uniform probability distribution with bounds found in the omnetpp.ini file in case of a delay error or inferred from the sent message in case of a modification error.

+### Shortcomings

+This implementation suffers from the following drawbacks which can be fixed in future iterations:

+- High discarding probability (~>50%) is not tolerated by the network and leads to a segmentation error.
+- Nodes aren't allowed to send data on busy transmission channels.

 ### Built With

 - [OMNeT++ Discrete Event Simulator](https://omnetpp.org/)